 Flags can be used to exclude documents that are incomplete (i.e., documents that do not contain all fields, such as corrections and search reports) from your search.
 To do this, add a flag to search only for documents that contain a description.
 For example, the following search looks for EP A1 or A2 documents that have descriptions in any language:

 The above search returns 3179559 hits while the same search without the flag returns 3192682 hits.

-has_an flag will retrieve documents which have an application number, thus excluding withdrawn and deleted records.
+has_an flag retrieves documents which have an application number, thus excluding withdrawn and deleted records.

-For example, if you wanted to know the number of documents that had been filed in China between 2000 and 2010, excluding withdrawn and deleted records, you would use the following search:
+For example, if you want to know the number of documents that were filed in China between 2000 and 2010, excluding withdrawn and deleted records, you can use the following search:

 pnctry:CN AND pdyear:[2000 TO 2010] AND flags:(has_an)